 This Blog Includes:

-Horticulture focuses on sustainable development of food and ornamental plants, reducing degradation of environment and gardening.
-It is a wide course and gives you a huge scope in the area, for example in research, in production and in marketing.
+Horticulture focuses on the sustainable development of food and ornamental plants, reducing degradation of the environment, and gardening.
+It is a wide course and gives you a huge scope in the area, for example in research, production, and marketing.
 A degree in horticulture will also open up good career options after graduation.
 It is close to some of the top agriculture courses and can open a wide variety of options for you.

 Must Read: BSc Agriculture